 What More or Less Has Thought Me

-Although the experience is overwhelming, still I manage to choose two important lessons which are closed to my heart.
+Although the experience is overwhelming, still I managed to choose two important lessons which are closed to my heart.

 1. Acknowledging oneself as good enough.